Aomsing1thub/Fruit/README.md

                         if y.Name == "Night katana" then
                             hit_sword("Night katana")
                         elseif y.Name == "Nameless Katana" and
-                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Night katana") and
+                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Night Katana") and
                             not game.Players.LocalPlayer.Backpack:FindFirstChild("Nameless Katana") then
                             hit_sword("Nameless Katana")
                         elseif y.Name == "Shinsen" and
-                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Night katana") and
+                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Night Katana") and
                             not game.Players.LocalPlayer.Backpack:FindFirstChild("Shinsen") and
                             not game.Players.LocalPlayer.Backpack:FindFirstChild("Nameless Katana") then
                             hit_sword("Shinsen")
                         elseif y.Name == "Combat" and
-                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Night katana") and
+                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Night Katana") and
                             not game.Players.LocalPlayer.Backpack:FindFirstChild("Combat") and
                             not game.Players.LocalPlayer.Backpack:FindFirstChild("Shinsen") and
                             not game.Players.LocalPlayer.Backpack:FindFirstChild("Nameless Katana") then